-Prerequisites: Successful completion of MIL SCI 1101 through 2202; OR attendance at the Leader's Training Course (LTC); OR member of US Army Reserve or National Guard Unit.
-This is an academically challenging course where you will study, practice, and apply the fundamentals of Army leadership, officership, Army values and ethics, and small unit tactics.
-At the conclusion of this course you will be capable of planning, coordinating, navigating, motivating and leading a team or squad in the execution of a tactical mission during a classroom practical exercise (PE), a leadership lab, or during a situational training exercise (STX) in a field environment.
+Prerequisites: MIL SCI 2202 or consent of instructor.
+In this course, students will study, practice, and apply the fundamentals of Army leadership, officership, Army values and ethics, and small unit tactics.
+Upon successful completion of this course, students will be capable of planning, coordinating, navigating, motivating and leading a team or squad in the execution of a tactical mission during a classroom practical exercise (PE), a leadership lab, or during a situational training exercise (STX) in a field environment.
 (FALL ONLY).

 MIL SCI 3302 Applied Team Leadership: 3 semester hours

 Prerequisites: MIL SCI 3301.
-Continue to learn and apply the fundamentals of Army leadership, officership, Army values and ethics as you hone your leadership abilities in a variety of tactical environments and the classroom.
-Successful completion of this course will help prepare you for success at the ROTC Leader Development and Assessment Course (LDAC) which you will attend the summer following this course at Fort Lewis, WA.
-You will receive systematic and specific feedback on your leadership attributes, values and core leader competencies from your instructors, other ROTC cadre, and senior cadets.
-(SPRING ONLY).
+Through this course, students continue to learn and apply the fundamentals of Army leadership, officership, Army values and ethics as they hone leadership abilities in a variety of tactical environments and the classroom.
+The course focuses on leadership attributes and the development of value and core leader competencies.
+Successful completion of this course will help prepare students for success at the ROTC Leader Development and Assessment Course (LDAC) which they may attend the summer following this course.
+It is only offered in the Spring.

 MIL SCI 4401 Adaptive Leadership: 3 semester hours

-Prerequisites: Successful completion of the ROTC Leadership Development and Assessment Course (LDAC).
+Prerequisites: MIL SCI 3302 or consent of the instructor.
 This course focuses on practical application of adaptive leadership.
 Throughout the semester, students will attend weekly training meetings and fill the roles of Army staff officers.
 They will plan, execute and assess ROTC training and recruiting events.
 Study will also focus on the Army values, leader ethics and how they are applied in the Full Spectrum Operating Environment.
 The officer's role in the Uniform Code of Military Justice, counseling of subordinates, administrative actions and other aspects of everyday military life will also be discussed.
 (FALL ONLY).

 Prerequisites: MIL SCI 4401.
 Explore the dynamics of leading in the complex situation of current military operations in the contemporary operating environment.
 Examine differences in customs and courtesies, military law, principles of war, and rules of engagement in the face of international terrorism.
 You will also explore aspects of interacting with non-government organizations, civilians on the battlefield and host nation support.
 Significant emphasis is placed on preparing you for your branch school and first unit of assignment.
 (SPRING ONLY).